gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 Let's build a page using CSS Modules.

 First, let's create a new `Container` component which we'll use for each of the CSS-in-JS examples.
-Create a `components` directory at `src/components` and then, in this directory, create a file named `container.js` and paste the
+Create a new directory at `src/components` and then, in this new directory, create a file named `container.js` and paste the following:
-following:

 ```javascript
 import React from "react";